Sign up to explore more

-Discover the Global Legacy and Lineage of the Applegate Surname
+Discover the Global Legacy of the Applegate Surname

 The Applegate surname is an English family name that emerged in the early 16th century.
 It represents a rich lineage that has grown and evolved significantly over the centuries.
 The name's origins in England reflect a historical context where surnames often denoted familial connections and social roles, setting the stage for a wide-reaching family history that continues to intrigue genealogists and family history enthusiasts today.